altayeb1980/HotelDeals/ABOUT.md

 ## What i learn

-bootstrap and thymeleaf and also how to connect to JSON API by using spring boot and the most important this deploy the application to heroku.
+bootstrap and thymeleaf and also how to connect to JSON API by using spring boot and the most important this deploy the application to Heroku.

 ## What i want to accomplish for this project:

-I test the backend service by using unit and mockito only, i want to ensure the behavior of the frontend by simulating the actual end user interacting with the pages in the web browser (clicking buttons and links, filling in and submitting forms, and so on).
+I test the backend service by using unit and mockito only, I want to ensure the behavior of the frontend by simulating the actual

+end user interacting with the pages in the web browser (clicking buttons and links,

+filling in and submitting forms, and so on).

-For that reason, i want to write acceptance tests using selenium.
+For that reason, I want to write acceptance tests using selenium.

-Continuous Integration by connect the project to travis CI, i want to have the ability after each push to the github the build deployed automatically to the target folder on the github.
+Continuous Integration by connecting the project to Travis CI, I want to have the ability after each push to the GitHub the build deployed automatically to the target folder on the GitHub.

 Deployed the project to heroku by using the travis CI.